Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

-Tab.~\ref{tab:kitti23dm_res} confirms the generalisation ability of GeDi across different sensors and contexts, i.e.~when the deep network model is trained on KITTI and tested on 3DMatch.
-A similar behaviour to that we described in Sec.~\ref{sec:rgbd_2_laser_scanner} can also be observed in this experiment.
-FCGF and D3Feat show lower generalisation ability than SpinNet and GeDi, and, importantly, a significant drop in performance when tested on 3DMatchRotated, suggesting that their model cannot effectively learn general rotation invariant and repeatable geometric representations.
-Although FPFH and SHOT are the worst performing ones on 3DMatch, we can observe that their performance is consistent, and better than FCGF and D3Feat, on 3DMatchRotated.
-GeDi outperforms SpinNet by 7.7\% both on the original and on the augmented version of 3DMatch, suggesting that GeDi's design to produce descriptors from raw 3D points promotes generalisation.
-Graphical representations of these results can be found in the project page\footnote{ \url{https://github.com/fabiopoiesi/gedi.}}.
+\textbf{Laser scanner outdoors $\pmb{\rightarrow}$ RGBD indoors.} Tab.~\ref{tab:kitti23dm_res} confirms GeDi's generalisation ability across different sensors and contexts, i.e.~training on KITTI and testing on 3DMatch.
+The results of FCGF, D3Feat and SpinNet are taken from~\cite{Ao2021}.
+FCGF and D3Feat show weaker generalisation ability than SpinNet and GeDi, and a significant drop in FMR on 3DMatchR, suggesting that they cannot effectively encode general rotation-invariant properties.
+GeDi outperforms SpinNet by 7.7\% both on the original and on the augmented version of 3DMatch, reinforcing that GeDi's design to produce descriptors from raw 3D points promotes generalisation.